-Eli Broad is a renowned business leader who built two Fortune 500 companies from the ground up over a five-decade career in business.
-He is the founder of both SunAmerica Inc. and KB Home (formerly Kaufman and Broad Home Corporation).
+Eli Broad was a renowned business leader who founded and built two Fortune 500 companies — SunAmerica and KB Home — from the ground up over a five-decade career.